Slightsmile/Morse-Decoder-Arduino-Project/README.md

 ---

-## 📄 Project Report

-For full technical details and performance results, see the [project report](IR-Based-Morse-Code-Sender.pdf).

----

 ## 📬 Authors

 - Project developed by a student team as part of a learning activity in Arduino-based security systems.